saranobrega/AI-Bootcamp/README.md

 # AI_Bootcamp_Coral_Reef
 Artificial Intelligence for Coral Reef -  Learning through real-world application.

-Making a difference in the conservation of our underwater ecosystems.

-Studies estimate nearly all reefs will be at risk by 2050 unless action is taken now to reduce the threats.

 During 2 months, participants collaborated with a diverse team of over 30 international data specialists and domain experts in subteams, all tackling this problem from different angles.

 Topics: